syncfusion-content/winui-docs/winui/Cartesian Charts/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI Chart control | Syncfusion
+title: Getting Started with WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Cartesian Chart(SfCartesianChart) control, its elements, and more.
+description: Learn here all about getting started with Syncfusion WinUI Cartesian Chart(SfCartesianChart) control its elements, and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug